 would detract from the natural beauty of our City.
 The following items are examples.

-The City has contracted with Waste Pro to provide residential and commercial garbage collection
+The City has contracted with BCC to provide residential and commercial garbage collection

 service.
 Trash is collected one time per week for residential customers.
 Please place trash cans on the